France: Le Pen's far-right party set for election loss | DW | 27.06.2021

 If confirmed by the final results, it would represent a blow to Marine Le Pen's hopes of securing the presidency next year.

-The Ifop polling agency said the National Rally, formerly known as the National Front, just edged over 20% of the second-round vote nationally, which was hit once again by poor turnout.
+The Ifop polling agency said the National Rally, formerly known as the National Front, just edged over 20% of the second-round vote nationally, which was hit once again by poor turnout of an estimated 35%.

 She later hit out at mainstream parties for doing deals to keep her party out of power.